jsiebern/re-typescript/README.md

   - [ ] Include lexing positions for better error messages
   - [ ] Use an identifier hash table to avoid crashing on large files
+  - [ ] Ignore or warn unknown structures
   - [ ] Basic
     - [x] Any
     - [x] Void